 There are 90 neighborhoods in Pittsburgh, each with its own charm.
 I had a brief chance to explore Oakland and instantly fell in love.
 (I know that I use the word "love" a lot when describing Pittsburgh.
 I can't help it - I really am enamored with the city!)
 It's the academic and healthcare center of Pittsburgh and it's absolutely beautiful.

-The University of Pittsburgh and Carnegie Melon both are located in Oakland.
+The University of Pittsburgh and Carnegie Mellon both are located in Oakland.
 With all of those university students, it's a vibrant part of the city filled with inquisitive minds.

 2. Explore Plant Life at Phipps Conservatory